 - Make sure brake pads are secured in both calipers. - Open the top of your brake fluid reservoir, and make sure it is mostly full.
-At no point during the bleeding process should you allow the level of brake fluid to go below the minimum level marking. - Have some rags and brake cleaner handy, and place a drip pan or cardboard below the caliper you are bleeding - Position your box end wrench over the lower bleed screw on the passenger rear caliper, followed by the hose from your bleeder bottle. - With a friend behind the wheel and working the brake pedal, loosen the bleed screw and have your friend pump the brakes to the floor 5 or 6 times to flow some of the old brake fluid out of the system - You should see some air bubbles flowing through the bleeder hose.
+At no point during the bleeding process should you allow the level of brake fluid to go below the minimum level marking. - Have some rags and brake cleaner handy, and place a drip pan, absorbant mat or cardboard below the caliper you are bleeding - Removed the rubber caps and position your 7/16"/11mm box end over the bleed screw on the passenger rear caliper, followed by the hose from your bleeder bottle. - With a friend behind the wheel and working the brake pedal, loosen the bleed screw and have your friend pump the brakes to the floor 5 or 6 times to flow some of the old brake fluid out of the system - You should see some air bubbles flowing through the bleeder hose.
 Have your friend hold the brake pedal to the floor, and snug the bleed screw back up. - Check the fluid in your reservoir, and refill to the max line if necessary. - Tell your friend, "pressure."
-S/he will apply pressure to the brake pedal.
+S/he will pump the brake pedal slowly 3-4 times and hold down on the last one.
 Loosen the bleed screw.
 The pedal will slowly drop to the floor as fluid flows out of the bleed screw.
 When the pedal hits the floor your friend holds it there, and tells you, "down."
 Tighten the bleed screw.
 Repeat this process until no more air bubbles are flowing out of the caliper.
-On your friend's final press, close the bleed screw when his foot is half way to the floor. - Check the fluid in your reservoir, and refill to the max line if necessary. - Repeat this procedure on the upper bleed screw on the passenger rear. - Repeat the above procedure in the prescribed caliper order, continually checking the fluid level in your reservoir.
+On your friend's final press, close the bleed screw when his foot is half way to the floor. - Check the fluid in your reservoir, and refill to the max line if necessary. - Repeat the pressure procedure on the inside bleed screw on the passenger rear (if applicable) and then the outside one more time. - Repeat the above procedure in the prescribed caliper order, continually checking the fluid level in your reservoir.
 It will drain quickly, so keep a close eye on it. - When you are done bleeding, wipe up any brake fluid on the calipers, lines, etc. with brake clean and rags.
-It will destroy the finish of any painted surface it touches. - Fill your fluid reservoir to the max line and tighten the cap. - Have your friend apply pressure to the brake pedal, while you examine the connections at all corners of the car for leaks. - Due to the internal fluid passages in the Radi-CALTM calipers, air can sometime get trapped inside the caliper.
-We recommend doing a quick re-bleed of the calipers after the intial test drive to be sure all of the air is bled out.
+It will destroy the finish of any painted surface it touches. - Fill your fluid reservoir to the max line and tighten the cap. - Have your friend apply pressure to the brake pedal, while you examine the connections at all corners of the car for leaks.

 Please note: After bleeding the system, there will remain a small amount of residual brake fluid inside the bleed screws and/or around the threads.
 As the calipers heat up, this fluid will force its way out and may look like the calipers are leaking.
 This is perfectly normal and will go away after a short time.
-If you experience a spongy pedal or continue to see fluid leaking after a day or so then re-torque the bleed screws to the proper 150 in/lbs.
+If you experience a spongy pedal or continue to see fluid leaking after a day or so then re-torque the bleed screws to the proper 150 lb-in (17Nm).